dewen/workflows/README.md

 ## Repo rules

-- No direct push to default branch (main).
+- No direct push to default branch ('main').